Antique tractor club plans family fun for spring event

 “A lot of people commented at the show in August that, with such a beautiful grounds, we should really have something for the kids,” she said.
 “I think it will be a good event.”

-For more information, visit pioneer-days.org or find the Chippewa Valley Antique Engine and Model Club on Facebook.
+For more information, visit www.pioneer-days.org or find the Chippewa Valley Antique Engine and Model Club on Facebook.